JoeWoodworker

 There have been reports that inflatable air mattresses will also work for vacuum bags but I have not tested this.

 I've also received emails from users who have built a vacuum bag with PVC shower pan liner available at most home centers.
 It's a thick vinyl material that is gray in color and is usually sold by the linear foot.
-It's not really cheaper than the 30 gauge vinyl but if you have access to some scraps, it will make a nice vacuum press bag.
+It's not really cheaper than standard 30 mil vinyl, but if you have access to some scraps it will make a nice vacuum press bag.
 With this material, you can cement the bag with Oatey PVC cement.

 (Back to top)